 Recent research shows that kindness counts in more ways than the obvious growth of morality.
-We are not meant to be completely independent nor dependent, but to give and receive in mutual interdependence.
+We are not meant to be completely independent or dependent, but to give and receive in mutual interdependence.
 We all seek, on some level, to make a difference and live a life of purpose.
 As we give to others, we strengthen ourselves.
 As we receive from others, we allow them to grow.
 Every kind act, every contribution that we make, bathes our cells in a biochemical mixture of life-enhancing nutrients.
-The point is, being of service it is a biological necessity that is required for optimal brain development.
-Random acts of kindness foster the development of the higher centers of our brain.
+The point is, being of service is a biological necessity that is required for optimal brain development.
+Random acts of kindness —and regular acts of courtesy — foster the development of the higher centers of our brain.
 From these higher centers, our children grow to be readers, writers, scientists, artists, and mathematicians, exploring the wonders of the world.

 Try to consciously focus on the loving acts you see today.
 When your child learned to say "spoon," you smiled because your repetition and actions paid off.
 When your child grows to be a compassionate human being, the whole world will smile with you.